clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

-# Amazon Lambda ASP .NET Core App Mesh
+# Amazon Lambda ASP.NET Core App Mesh

 You have a fleet of serverless ASP.NET Core apps configured as AWS Lambda functions.
 While `AmazonLambdaClient.InvokeAsync()` found in the [AWSSDK.Lambda](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Lambda/MLambdaInvokeInvokeRequest.html) is a great way to achieve [inter-Lambda communication](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html), the method does not work for invocation of Lambdas running on your local machine.
 This library aims to fill this functionality gap by marshalling your requests using IISExpress or IIS when your ASP.NET Core lambdas are being debugged locally.